No21-lqz/AO3-Journey/README.md

 ## 💖 Acknowledgments

-- Inspired by Spotify Wrapped
+- Inspired by LOFTER Wrapped
 - Built for the amazing AO3 community
 - Thanks to all the fanfic writers and readers!
+- Thanks to Cursor, Gemini, Claude, and Deepseek

 ---